-To calculate the cost of a drink, we need to know how much it costs to pour each of its ingredients.
-The most expensive ingredients are the bar's liquors.
-This is our primary concern when figuring out how much each drink costs.
+To calculate the cost of a drink, you need to know how much it costs to pour each of its ingredients.
+The most expensive ingredients are the bar's liquors, so they're the primary concern when figuring out how much each drink costs to make.

 |Size of Shot||750ml Bottle Cost||Shots per Bottle||Cost per Shot|

-While that 62 cent difference may seem insignificant when pouring an extra 1/2-ounce of liquor, it can add up at a busy bar.
-That is why it is important that bartenders and managers maintain accurate pouring and agree to the size of shots that everyone is pouring.
+While that 62 cent difference may seem insignificant when pouring an extra half-ounce of liquor, it can add up at a busy bar.
+That's why bartenders and managers must maintain accurate pouring and agree to the size of shots that everyone pours.

-If we were to take that same Maker's Mark example and use a cocktail recipe like the Bourbon Sidecar, things get a little more complicated.
-We need to account for two liquors at different costs and the drink's other ingredients.
+Let's take that same Maker's Mark example and use the bourbon sidecar recipe to estimate a cocktail's cost.
+Things get a little more complicated because the total needs to account for two liquors at different costs and the drink's other ingredients.

-In this instance, we use 1.5 ounces of bourbon, 1 ounce of Cointreau, and .5 ounce of lemon juice.
+- The sidecar is made with two ounces of bourbon, one ounce of Cointreau, and three-quarter ounce of lemon juice.

-We already know the cost of the bourbon and can calculate the cost of Cointreau easily.
-The average retail price for Cointreau is $36 for a 750 mL bottle and the cost for a 1-ounce shot is $1.44.
+- To calculate Cointreau's cost: The average retail price is $36 for a 750-milliliter bottle, so the cost for a one-ounce shot is $1.44.

-For the home bartender, this is a perfect example of exactly how little it costs to make a top-shelf drink.
-You can use this knowledge to feel better about spending hard-earned money on a higher-end bottle of liquor.
-It gives you the freedom to enjoy the quality of making great drinks at home.
+The average cost of making a bourbon sidecar is less than $4.50.
+This is a perfect example of how little it costs to make a top-shelf drink for the home bartender.
+It can make you feel better about spending hard-earned money on a higher-end bottle of liquor in order to improve the quality of your cocktails.

-It is a standard practice in the bar industry to calculate pour costs.
-This is a form of inventory control on the liquor stock and a percentage calculated based on average sales.
-Most bars seek to maintain a pour cost of between 18 and 24%.
+In the bar industry, it is standard practice to calculate pour costs.
+A form of inventory control on the liquor stock, it's a percentage calculated based on average sales.
+Most bars seek to maintain a pour cost between 18 percent and 24 percent.

 |Cost per Shot||Pour Cost||Price to Consumer|